qwc-services/qwc-services.github.io/src/topics/Tourguide.md

 A [DriverJS](https://driverjs.com/) implementation is available in QWC.
 To configure and use it with the [Tour Guide Plugin](../references/qwc2_plugins.md#tourguide), you can customize your tour guide using a `.json` file.

-By default, the file is located in the `static` folder of QWC, but you can also provide any JSON file using the `link` parameter in the plugin configuration.
+By default, the file is located in the `static` folder of QWC, but you can also provide any JSON file using the `tourGuideUrl` parameter in the plugin configuration.

 Each step of the tour can be configured using the following parameters: